awslabs/aws-greengrass-labs-node-red-app-cli/README.md

 Then you can access the remote Node-RED from `http://localhost:1881`.

-If you need to have access to the UX also in production, you should deploy an http proxy such as Nginx or HAProxy, to expose the local port via the public IP address.
-You should secure the public access via TLS for which you can leverage the proxy.
+If your local machine does not have IP reachability to the device, you can use SSM Session Manager through the deployment of the [Session Manager agent component](https://docs.aws.amazon.com/greengrass/v2/developerguide/systems-manager-agent-component.html).

+Once the component has been deployed on the device, you can setup port forwarding as explained in the [Port Forwarding Using AWS System Manager Session Manager](https://aws.amazon.com/blogs/aws/new-port-forwarding-using-aws-system-manager-sessions-manager/) blog post.

 ## Updating the application

-To update a running application just define a new flow and re-run the tool.
+To update a running application just define a new flow, deploy it locally and re-run the tool.
 The tool caches the answers given on the first run and does not prompt you for any further information.
+Upload then the components and deploy them.

 ## Provide new values